 And Then There Was You

-Powerful, melody-driven, three-and-a-half minute ditties propel this album above and beyond the muck of what has sadly become the post-punk/hardcore scene.
-The extremely adept rhythm section of Alex De Renzis (drums) and Steven Vasquez (bass) ably set up the template for the twin guitars of Bret Swenson and Eddie Castineira.
-They in turn set up the soaring vocals of Armando Soler.
-The ten tracks all prove to be endearing sing-alongs; only the first, "The Beloved," perhaps seems too kitschy.
-Everything else rocks pretty hard — "Star Struck" and "The Devil vs. Father Moore" deserve to be played on repeat.
+Powerful, melody-driven three - and - a - half - minute ditties propel this album above and beyond the muck of what has sadly become of the post-punk/hardcore scene.
+The extremely adept rhythm section of Alex De Renzis (drums) and Steven Vasquez (bass) do the real rhythm's job of setting up the template for the twin guitars of Bret Swenson and Eddie Castineira.
+In turn they set up the soaring vocals of Armando Soler.
+This record comprises 10 tracks of endearing sing-alongs; only the very first, "The Beloved," is perhaps too kitschy.
+Everything else rocks pretty hard.
+My repeat faves are "Star Struck" and "The Devil vs. Father Moore."

 Dreams You Die In

-This is a five-song EP of angry Miami-style hardcore similar to Minor Threat, Cro-mags, or, locally, Trust No One and DNME.
-The twin-guitar assault of Nery and Gino glides well over the rhythm of Vladimir and Patrick, with Adam's vocals leading the onslaught and guiding the few gang vocals.
-This is available as a seven-inch, which I suggest you seek out — because it's what hardcore is all about!
+This is one of those discs that slipped through the cracks at first ... but not on my watch!
+This is a five-song EP of angry, Miami-stylehardcore a la Minor Threat and the Cro-mags, or, locally, Trust No One and DNME.
+The twin guitar assault of Nery and Gino glides well over the rhythm of Vladimir and Patrick, with Adam's vocals leading the onslaught and guiding the few gang vocals.
+This is available as a seven-inch, which I suggest you seek out, 'cause it's what hardcore is all about.
 Still, the CD has slightly more informative packaging.
-"Why Couldn't We Play Catch" is a scathing father/son commentary, and "Follow Your Leader" tackles the usual scene politics.
+"Why Couldn't We Play Catch" is a scathing father/son commentary and "Follow Your Leader" tackles the usual scene politics.
 Fun.